This information explains what you can eat while you’re following a 2-gram sodium diet.

 - The product contains 50% less sodium per serving compared to the regular version of it.

-- This does not guarantee that the food is “sodium-free.”
+- This doesn’t guarantee that the food is sodium-free.

 Reading Nutrition Facts Labels

-The sodium content is always listed per serving.
-If you eat or drink 2 servings, you will get have to multiply the amount of sodium per serving by 2.
+On a nutrition label, the sodium content is always listed in milligrams for 1 serving.
+If you eat or drink 2 servings, you’re getting double the amount of sodium.
+This means that you will have to multiply the amount of sodium per serving by 2.

 Checking the percent Daily Value for sodium is also a good way to monitor your sodium intake.
+The daily value for sodium is less than 2,400 mg per day.
 If the percent Daily Value is 5% or less, that food is considered low in sodium.
-If the percent Daily Value is more than 20%, it is considered high in sodium.
+If the percent Daily Value is more than 20%, it’s considered high in sodium.
+Remember, if you have more than 1 serving of a food or drink, you would also need multiply the % Daily Value for the sodium.

-The sodium content is circled on the Nutrition Facts labels below.
+The sodium content is circled on the Nutrition Facts labels below (see Figure 1).
 You can see the milligrams of sodium and the percent Daily Values of sodium per serving.
-Use the guidelines above to check the sodium content.Back to top
+The regular chicken soup has 37% of your daily value of sodium (890 mg), which is high.
+The low-sodium version has 6% (140 mg), which makes it a better choice.Back to top

 General Dietary Guidelines

-- Do not add salt to foods while you prepare them or at the table.
+- Don’t add salt to foods while you prepare them or at the table.
+For more information about how you can add flavor to your meals, read the “Helpful tips” section.

 - Cook more meals at home instead of dining out.
 This way, you can better control the amount of sodium in your diet.

-- Choose unprocessed foods, such as fresh fruits and vegetables, whole grains (oats, barley, quinoa, brown rice), and legumes (beans, peas, lentils).
+- Choose unprocessed foods, such as fresh fruits and vegetables, whole grains (oats, barley, quinoa, and brown rice), and legumes (beans, peas, and lentils).
 These foods are naturally low in sodium.

-- Do not use salt substitutes unless your doctor approves them.
+- Don’t use salt substitutes unless your doctor approves them.

 - Try adding fresh garlic, onions, lemon juice, or balsamic vinegar to vegetables and salads.
 This will add more flavor to your food without adding sodium.